 By KBB.com Editors

-Introduced in 1994, Korean-maker Hyundai's Accent led U.S. entry-level car sales from 2000-2005, mostly due to its value for the money and Hyundai's aggressive warrantydespite a reputation for somewhat questionable quality.
-Now that high fuel prices have this segment heating up, Hyundai's third-generation Accent will have tough new competition for 2007Korean partner Kia's Rio, Honda's Fit, Nissan's Versa, Toyota's Yaris and Chevrolet's (also Korean-built) upgraded Aveobut it still should be up to the task.
+Introduced in 1994, the Hyundai Accent led U.S. entry-level car sales from 2000-2005, mostly due to its value for the money and an aggressive warranty.
+Now that high fuel prices have this segment heating up, Hyundai's third-generation Accent will have tough new competition for 2008---Korean partner Kia's Rio, Honda's Fit, Nissan's Versa, Toyota's Yaris and Chevrolet's upgraded Aveo---but it still should continue to be up to the task.

-If an ultra-practical and affordable subcompact is your next vehicle purchase, you'll appreciate the Accent's value for the cost, including its safety features, long warranty and unusual availability of accessories.
-If your driving aspirations are bigger than your budget, you should also appreciate the SE three-door's sporty look and rare-in-class cornering capability.
+If an ultra-practical and affordable subcompact is your next vehicle purchase, you'll appreciate the 2008 Hyundai Accent's value, which includes numerous safety features, a long warranty and unusual availability of accessories.
+If your driving aspirations are bigger than your budget, you should also appreciate the SE three-door's sporty look and surprisingly responsive handling and cornering capability.

-We were pleasantly surprised with the steering and handling of our Premium Sport Package-equipped test GLS on its available 15-inch tires and alloy wheels, and the sports-oriented SE three-door does even better on its 16-inch rolling stock.
+We were pleasantly surprised with the steering and handling of our Premium Package-equipped test GLS on its available 15-inch tires and alloy wheels, and the sports-oriented SE three-door does even better on its 16-inch tire-and-wheel package.

-The Accent's interior materials, fits and gaps are consistent with its price: Generally inexpensive but with attractive textures and two-tone trim.
-Among the least-appealing items is the central swing-open bin that's shaped like an ashtray but isn't.
-The actual ashtray is an odd removable cup that sits atop the console.
-There are handy bins, trays and cupholders between the seats and in the front doors (but no covered bin or locking glove box), a lighter and a second 12-volt outlet on the instrument panel's vertical stack, storage bins in each rear door and pockets on the backs of both front seats.
-The radio is an easy-to-use unit with large knobs for volume and tuning, while the three-dial HVAC controls are attractive and have a quality feelexcept for a too-stiff temperature dial.Exterior
+The Accent's interior materials are consistent with its price: Generally inexpensive but with attractive textures and two-tone trim.
+Among the least-appealing items is the central swing-open bin that's shaped like an ashtray but isn't; the actual ashtray is an odd removable cup that sits atop the console.
+The radio is an easy-to-use unit with large knobs for volume and tuning, while the three-dial HVAC controls are attractive and have a quality feel---except for a too-stiff temperature dial.Exterior

-The Accent comes in three flavors for 2007: Base GS three-door, sporty SE three-door and the GLS four-door.
-The modest GS standard equipment list includes power steering, tilt steering column, eight-way manually adjustable driver's seat, 60/40-split rear seat (which reclines or folds flat), cabin air filtration, variable intermittent wipers and a rear spoiler.
-The SE adds air conditioning, power windows and locks and power heated outside mirrors, illuminated vanity mirrors, remote keyless entry with alarm and panic alert (but no decklid release), leather-wrapped steering wheel and shift knob, fog lamps, sport suspension, four-wheel anti-lock disc brakes (ABS), Electronic Brake-force Distribution (EBD) and P205/45VR16 tires on 16-inch alloy wheels.
-The GLS sedan has base GS equipment plus air conditioning and a 172-watt six-speaker audio with CD, but needs an optional Premium Package to get ABS brakes and the power items.
+The modest GS standard-equipment list includes power steering, tilt steering column, eight-way manually-adjustable driver's seat, 60/40-split rear seat, cabin air filtration, tachometer, variable intermittent wipers and a rear spoiler.
+The SE adds air conditioning, power windows and locks, power mirrors, 172-watt six-speaker audio with CD, remote keyless entry with alarm and panic alert, fog lights, sport suspension, four-wheel anti-lock disc brakes (ABS), Electronic Brake-force Distribution (EBD) and 16-inch alloy wheels.
+The GLS sedan has base GS equipment plus air conditioning and the 172-watt six-speaker audio with CD, but needs an optional Popular Equipment Package to get ABS brakes and the power items.
 All models boast extensive standard safety equipment, including seat-mounted side airbags and roof-mounted side-curtain airbags, in addition to advanced front airbags.

-Optional on the SE are a power sunroof and a 220-watt premium audio system with cassette and six-disc in-dash CD player.
-A Premium Package for the GLS includes ABS, power windows, locks and mirrors and remote keyless entry, while an available Premium-Sport Package adds all that plus 195/55VR15 tires on 15-inch alloy wheels.
+Optional on the SE are a power sunroof and ground effects kit.
+A Popular Equipment Package for the GLS includes ABS, power windows, locks and mirrors and remote keyless entry, while an available Premium Package adds all that plus 15-inch alloy wheels.
 A four-speed automatic transmission is available on all three models, and there's a long list of (mostly sports-oriented) port- and dealer-installed accessories.

-Hyundai's 1.6-liter four has twin overhead camshafts, four valves per cylinder and CVVT (continuously Variable Valve Timing) on the intake side.
-It generates 110 horsepower and provides a very respectable 28/37 EPA miles per gallon when teamed with the optional automatic in the GLS sedan.
+Hyundai's 1.6-liter four has dual overhead camshafts, four valves per cylinder and CVVT (continuously Variable Valve Timing) on the intake side.
+It generates 110 horsepower and provides a very respectable 24/33 EPA miles per gallon when teamed with the optional automatic in the GLS sedan.